colour-science/colour/docs/tutorial.rst

     True

-Since the sample spectral distribution is uniform the interpolation will default to the ``colour.SpragueInterpolator`` interpolator.
+In this case, since the sample spectral distribution is uniform the interpolation defaults to the ``colour.SpragueInterpolator`` interpolator.

 .. note::

-    Interpolation happens in place and may alter the original data, use the ``colour.SpectralDistribution.copy`` method to
-    produce a copy of the spectral distribution before interpolation.
+    Interpolation happens in place and may alter the original data, use the ``colour.SpectralDistribution.copy`` method to generate a copy of the spectral distribution before interpolation.

 .. code:: python

-    # *Colour* can emit a substantial amount of warnings, we filter them.
-    colour.utilities.filter_warnings(True, False)

     # Copying the sample spectral distribution.
     sd_copy = sd.copy()